TatuLaras/waveforest/README.md

 ```

 ## Limitations
-As waveforest was only meant as a "do anything" FM synth, that's what it does best.
+As waveforest was only meant as a "do anything" FM synth, that's what it currently does best.
 Currently there isn't many modules to support other kinds of synthesis, so for an actual modular synthesizer it's probably better to go with something like VCV Rack or Cardinal.